 Let’s shed some light on a few things.
-Here are the current most common in-stream ad formats:
+Here are the current most common instream ad formats:

-Outstream is a somewhat new addition to the world of video, but it has a tremendous advantage which is that your ads can appear anywhere and everywhere.
-In other words, there are no limits to placements within existing video content.
-It is also considerably easier to obtain relevant audiences based on surrounding content.
+Outstream is a somewhat new addition to the world of video, but it has a tremendous advantage since it can deliver video ads anywhere and everywhere.
+In other words, there are no limits to ad placements like with their instream counterparts!
+It is also considerably easier to obtain relevant audiences based on surrounding content when using outstream units.